Telemarketing: Robotic telemarketing and ringless voicemail

 A recent trend in telemarketing is to use robocalls: automated telephone calls that use both computerized autodialers and computer-delivered pre-recorded messages in a sales pitch.
 Some can simulate a personalized phone call through personalized pre-recorded messages.

 Telemarketing has recently been advanced to implement a programmed women's voice as the operator instead of hiring a real woman to perform the task (see example of Samantha West).

-This attempt has been shown to be unsuccessful.
+This attempt is unsuccessful.
 However, some scholars argue that such technological advancements reinforce commoditization of a woman's speech as a marketable entity and lead to "gendered hierarchy of communication".

-Others tactics, such as ringless voicemail, can directly deliver a voice message directly to a landline's or cellphone's voicemail.
+Other tactics, such as ringless voicemail, can directly deliver a voice message directly to a landline's or cellphone's voicemail.
 Its original purpose was to provide a nonintrusive method of delivering valuable messages.
 There has been debate on ringless voicemail causing issues relating to "hijacking" of the voicemail by companies, which would disallow family and friends to access the voicemail.